mcintyre321/Harden/README.markdown

         if ((value ?? "").Length < 4) yield return new Error("c", "A REAL name must be entered!");
     }

-Call with bad data and you get a ValidationException.
+Call with bad data and you get a single ValidationException with all the errors in it.

 Syntax
 ------